Polynumeral was hired by the World Bank to figure out how inexpensive sensor data could be used to improve poverty predictions.

 Standard Big Data tools would have cost tens of thousands of dollars in computer time to use; instead, Polynumeral’s final analysis ran using only hundreds of dollars and in only a few days.

-To understand the complex relationships, Polynumeral designed measurements to quantify and relate how users move around the Web.
+To understand the complex relationships, Polynumeral designed models to quantify and relate how users move around the Web.

 Our client now has clear evidence that their product adds value to their customer base.
 Their marketing materials feature our result prominently.
 Their product design decisions have become more coherent as well, since the value of their product has become more evident.